-If you can’t find what you’re looking for in those guides, you should check out the XDA-Developers Galaxy Note 8 Forums for fixes, the Android Central Galaxy Note 8 Forums, or carrier support forums at AT&T, Sprint, T-Mobile, Verizon, or your carrier.
+If you can’t find what you’re looking for in those guides, you should check out the XDA-Developers Galaxy Note 8 Forums for fixes, the Android Central Galaxy Note 8 Forums, or carrier support forums like the ones at AT&T, Sprint, T-Mobile, Verizon.

 You might also get in touch with Samsung or your provider on a social media site like Twitter.
 Samsung’s also got a customer support line that could help you solve your issue.

 The company will also continue to push out its monthly security patches and there’s always a chance it includes bug fixes in those releases.

 If you’re struggling on Android Oreo, make sure you bookmark your carrier’s Android update schedule if it has one.
 Carriers like Rogers, Fido, and Telus in Canada and Vodafone in Australia often confirm bug fix updates weeks in advance.